 so Paul was talking about Christians in the life to come receiving the

 consequences of their sin without partiality.
-Where does that fit with grace?
+How does that square with grace?

 The reason many people pick and choose certain preferred verses from the Bible

-is that the rest doesn’t fit with the doctrines they have chosen to believe.
+is that the rest doesn’t fit with their theology.
+Many don’t know how verses

-They don’t know how this verse seamlessly fits with the subject of grace;
+like this fit with the subject of grace;

 after all, hasn’t God forgiven us?
 “Without partiality” means that God